 Things You Don’t Use

 Now that you’re left with the things you’re actually bringing to your new home, it’s the best time to start packing them for the trip.
 The first thing you’ll need to do is obtain all the supplies.
 Here are some moving day tips about must-haves you should obtain before the travel day.

 Even if You’ve Invested in Cross-Country Moving Services, Pack a Mini Travel Bag to Bring With You

 If you’re one of those people who simply can’t go a day without at least some basic makeup, such as foundation, you will need a smaller travel bag to pack the things you want to bring with you.
 This one will go into your larger necessity bag and won’t be packed with your other belongings.
 It is up to you to decide what you should put in it.
 However, don’t forget essentials, like the contacts if you’re wearing them, as well as eye drops and solutions.
-Brush for your hair and beauty product for your lips, such as lip balm, are a must, so start packing them much before the travel day.
+Brush for your hair and beauty products for your lips, such as lip balm, are a must, so start packing them much before the travel day.